JessieElorza/post-install-config/README.md

 <img src="https://github.com/user-attachments/assets/a2d4a07c-b688-43bd-b7da-ab3cad6f893e" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Give Jane the "SysAdmin" Department with the Role of "Supreme Admin" so that agent can have complete access and control over the ticketing system.
 Add Jane to the "Online Banking" Team as well so the agent can be a part of the ongoing overseeing of issues in this department.
-This will allow her to see all tickets that come through
+This will allow her to see all tickets that come through the "Online Banking" Department.
 </p>
 <br />